 In 2016, STTA did an assessment of occupancy trends between eco-certified lodges and non-certified lodges.
 The graphs showed a higher and continuous upward trend for eco-certified camps and lodges.
 Even when there were disruptions like the break-out of Ebola in central Africa and election challenges, the eco-certified properties remained relatively stable.

-These results are proof that the sustainable practices of a destination and commitment to promote responsible travel will ultimately decide how attractive or how competitive a destination is.
+These results are proof that the sustainable practices of a destination and commitment to promoting responsible travel will ultimately decide how attractive or how competitive a destination is.

 In the destination ranking of the Travel and Tourism Competitiveness Index, we have seen countries committed to conserving their natural heritage – like Botswana – rise in the index, while other countries drop due to deforestation and similar issues.
 This is another proof that sustainability performance is key for destination competitiveness.

-Therefore, I often tell the industry, boldly, that, “sustainability is the new luxury”
+Therefore, I often tell the industry, boldly, that, “sustainability is a new luxury”